Call for the academic year 2021/22 - OPEN NOW!

 - April 15 (3rd priority deadline for all applicants)

-- June 30 (4th priority deadline for all applicants, including EU applicants)
+- June 15 (rolling admission deadline for EU applicants)

-- September 15 (rolling admission deadline for German and EU applicants)
+- September 15 (rolling admission deadline for German applicants)

 Applicants for the M.Sc.
 Photonics must have obtained or be about to obtain a Bachelor’s degree or equivalent qualification in Physics, Natural Sciences, or Engineering.
 The final decision on granting or refusing acceptance is made by the Abbe School of Photonics evaluation committee.
 Students commencing their studies at our School should ideally have basic or in-depth knowledge in